Zamindar: British era

 The East India Company established themselves in India by first becoming zamindars of three villages of Calcutta, Sultani and Govindpur.
-Later they acquired the 24-Parganas and in 1765 got control of Bengal, Bihar and Orissa.
-Later in 1857 the British Crown was established as the sovereign.
+Later, they acquired the 24-Parganas and, in 1765, got control of Bengal, Bihar and Orissa.
+Later in 1857, the British Crown was established as the sovereign.

+During the Mughal Era, the zamindars were not proprietors.
+The Mughal emperor was considered the supreme owner of the land.

-During Mughal Era the zamindars were not proprietors.
-They used to engage in wars and used to plunder neighbouring kings.
-So they never looked after the improvements in their land.
-The East India Company under Lord Cornwallis, realising this, made Permanent Settlement in 1793 with the zamindars and made them proprietors of their land in return for a fixed annual rent and left them independent for the internal affairs of their estates.
+Zamindars only had the right to collect revenue (tax) from peasants, not to own the land itself.
+By the late 18th century, the British East India Company had already gained control over Bengal, Bihar, and Odisha after the Battle of Plassey (1757) and Battle of Buxar (1764).
+The East India Company under Lord Cornwallis, made the Permanent Settlement in 1793 with the zamindars and made them proprietors of their land in return for a fixed annual rent and left them independent for the internal affairs of their estates.
 This Permanent Settlement created the new zamindari system as we know it today.
-After 1857 the army of the majority of zamindars were abolished with exception of a small number of force for policing/digwari/kotwali in their respective estates.
+After 1857, the armies of the majority of zamindars were abolished with the exception of a small number of forces for policing/digwari/kotwali in their respective estates.
 If the zamindars were not able to pay the rent until sunset, parts of their estates were acquired and auctioned.
 This created a new class of zamindars in the society.
-As the rest of India came later under the control of the East India Company (EIC), different ways were implemented in different provinces to in regards to the ruling authorities in the region to get them to accede to Company authority.
+As the rest of India came later under the control of the East India Company (EIC), different ways were implemented in different provinces to with regard to the ruling authorities in the region to get them to accede to Company authority.

 The British generally adopted the extant zamindari system of revenue collection in the north of the country.
-They recognised the zamindars as landowners and proprietors as opposed to Mughal government and in return required them to collect taxes.
-Although some zamindars were present in the south, they were not so in large numbers and the British administrators used the ryotwari (cultivator) method of collection, which involved selecting certain farmers as being land owners and requiring them to remit their taxes directly.
+They recognised the zamindars as landowners and proprietors as opposed to the Mughal government and, in return, required them to collect taxes.
+Although some zamindars were present in the south, they were not so in large numbers, and the British administrators used the ryotwari (cultivator) method of collection, which involved selecting certain farmers as being land owners and requiring them to remit their taxes directly.

 The Zamindars of Bengal were influential in the development of Bengal.
-They played pivotal part during the Indian Rebellion of 1857.
+They played a pivotal role during the Indian Rebellion of 1857.
+Similarly, they were largely influential in philanthropy and the development of the arts.

 The British continued the tradition of bestowing both royal and noble titles to zamindars who were loyal to the paramount.
-The title of Raja, Maharaja, Rai Saheb, Rai Bahadur, Rao, Nawab, Khan Bahadur were bestowed to princely state rulers and to many zamindars from time to time.
+The titles of Raja, Maharaja, Rai Saheb, Rai Bahadur, Rao, Nawab, Munshi, and Khan Bahadur were bestowed to princely state rulers and to many zamindars from time to time.
 According to an estimate in the Imperial Gazetteer of India, there were around 2000 ruling chiefs holding the royal title of Raja and Maharaja which included the rulers of princely states and several large chiefdoms.
-This numbers increases tenfold if zamindar/ jagirdar chiefs with other non royal but noble title are taken into count.
+This number increases tenfold if zamindar/ jagirdar chiefs with other non-royal but noble titles are taken into account.